jordanribera/vga-passthrough/README.md

 ```

 ## Exploration
-Here are some commands used to inspect your system's IOMMU groupings.
+Here are some commands used to inspect your system's pci-e devices.

 ### Check for IOMMU support
 If nothing matches this grep, you've got a problem.